-So you have pain in triceps and or biceps when pitching and it has more than likely been hurting for a while.
+So you have pain triceps biceps pitching/throwing and it has more than likely been hurting for a while.
 You are searching the web for answers because you need this pain to go away so you can get back to business.
 I get it!
 I was you in my career.

-When I had this problem and I couldn’t find the answers to a quick fix of the problem, I just looked for ways to hide the pain.
+When I had pain triceps biceps pitching/throwing and I couldn’t find the answers to a quick fix of the problem, I just looked for ways to hide the pain.
 I was taking Advil almost everyday and I started to have to take tons more of it because the pain was getting worse.
 The pain first started in my elbow and then it moved up my bicep into my shoulder.

 Pain is your bodies way of telling you that something is wrong.
 Pain does not just go away.
 It will only get worse, like it did in my career, if you do not make some changes immediately.
 Unfortunately, you should have not waited this long to make the changes but better late than never!